sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Because there are no standards on software assessments for the GC, departments develop their own assessment criteria.
 When we spoke with departments to request their participation in the pilot and share their software assessments, many doubted that information from their assessments would be relevant to other departments due to them all being done differently.

-When surveyed at the end of the pilot, some GCXchange group members indicated that they did not find the documents useful because they found the content irrelevant or unclear.
+When surveyed at the end of the pilot, some GCxchange group members indicated that they did not find the documents useful because they found the content irrelevant or unclear.
 If assessments were done in a standardized way across the GC this issue would likely have been minimized.

 The need for standard assessment criteria has already been identified by the accessibility community.